-1. Clinically overt or moderately symptomatic hyperthyroidism (see Thyrotoxicosis); in the elderly, cardiac symptoms may be the only manifestation of the condition.
-Typically, the course of GD follows a pattern of exacerbations and remissions, with the presence of a vascular goiter associated with a typical vascular bruit; exophthalmos may be seen (Figure 5.6-8) (but overt orbitopathy is not a necessary diagnostic criterion for GD).
-Less commonly, there are signs and symptoms of autoimmune dermatitis, including pretibial myxedema (thyroid dermopathy—a pathognomonic but rare sign) and thyroid acropachy (clubbing—a very rare manifestation).
+1. Clinically overt or moderately symptomatic hyperthyroidism (see Thyrotoxicosis); in the elderly cardiac symptoms may be the only manifestation of the condition.
+Usually GD presents with a vascular goiter associated with a typical vascular bruit; exophthalmos may be seen (Figure 5.6-7; but overt orbitopathy is not a necessary diagnostic criterion for GD).
+Less commonly there are signs and symptoms of autoimmune dermatitis, including pretibial myxedema (thyroid dermopathy, a pathognomonic but rare sign) and thyroid acropachy (clubbing [very rare]).

-2. GO develops simultaneously with hyperthyroidism or within 18 months from its onset; it may precede other symptoms of hyperthyroidism and rarely is the only symptom of GD.
-In exceptional cases, it may be associated with hypothyroidism.
+2. GO develops simultaneously with hyperthyroidism or within 24 months from its onset.
+It may precede other symptoms of hyperthyroidism and rarely is the only symptom of GD.
+In exceptional cases it may be associated with hypothyroidism.
 Patients with GO complain of eye pain and burning, tearing, reduced visual acuity, sensation of grittiness, photophobia, and diplopia.
 The findings on clinical examination include exophthalmos, palpebral and periorbital swelling, conjunctival injection, and impaired ocular movement.
 The risk of sight loss is related to corneal ulcerations caused by incomplete eyelid closure and to possible optic nerve compression (with an early symptom of impaired color vision).

 GD may manifest as overt or subclinical primary hyperthyroidism (see Thyrotoxicosis) accompanied by features of autoimmune inflammation, either clinically overt or limited to laboratory test results only.